MeexReay/minceraftOS/README.md

 Script compiles it only for x86_64, but I think it's not really hard to make it compile for any other architecture

-This script only work on Void Linux (because the script needs XBPS to build)!
+This script only work on Void Linux (because it needs XBPS).

 ```
 sudo ./mkiso.sh